 For detailed information about the new Colby Organ, click here.

 Click here to view a video about the progress on the new organ.

 The music at the 10:30 a.m.
-Sunday Eucharist and other special events is led by the Chancel Choir directed by Stephanie Yoder, organist/choir director.
-The choirs learn a variety of repertoire with a focus on English Cathedral style.
+Sunday Eucharist and other special events is directed by Stephanie Yoder, organist/choir director and includes a variety of repertoire with a focus on English Cathedral style.
 Emmanuel regularly invites instrumentalists and vocalists from the region to share their talents in our worship services.

 The Chancel Choir leads the music in worship at the 10:30 a.m. service, at evensong services, and at other special events.
 All interested adults (including high schoolers) are invited to join.
 Rehearsals are held each Wednesday evening from 7:30 to 9:00 p.m. in the choir room.